maniaplanet/documentation/08.maniascript/10.the-actions-from-the-actionmaker-in-the-script/docs.md

 ActionBind(Player, CSmMode::EActionSlot::Slot_A, CSmMode::EActionInput::Weapon);
 ```

 `CSmMode::EActionInput::Weapon` is referencing the fire button (left click usually), if you want to put an action on the right-click, you have to specify `Movement` as input instead of `Weapon`.
-But if you do that, the player won't be able to jump/use his stamina.
+But if you do that, the player won't be able to jump/use their stamina.

 The actions can be assigned on the buttons 1, 2, 3 or 4 through `Activable1`, `Activable2`, `Activable3` and `Activable4`.